 Similar algorithm descriptions

 • The ACM monitors the financial position of licensed suppliers.
-Based on information suppliers submit to the ACM, the ACM performs some simple calculations to determine various financial ratios.
+Based on information that suppliers submit to the ACM, the ACM performs some simple calculations to determine various financial ratios.
 Partly based on the results, it determines which suppliers the ACM will prioritise when assessing all the information provided.

-Last change on 29th of July 2025, at 11:08 (CET) | Publication Standard 1.0
+Last change on 4th of May 2026, at 12:20 (CET) | Publication Standard 1.0

 Publication category